 The Institute of Astronomy library holds 8 000 books and 11 000 volumes of astronomical periodicals.
 Part III students are encouraged to use the library facilities but may not sign out books.
 If you need any help ask the Librarian, Mark Hurn, who has an office in the library area in the Observatory Building.

 Part III students will be issued with a key (subject to a £10.00 deposit), enabling them out of hours access to the Institute of Astronomy.
+Please visit reception to obtain your key.

 Students' correspondence will be delivered via email